Oh please oh please oh please...can I serve you some more, you ungrateful bastards?

 As wrong as it is, if you grow up with a nigger breaking his back in the paddock for your parents, not only are you probably going to think "Well, that's the way it is", but also wonder where you're going to get a nigger of your own when you buy a farm as well.
 I use that word on purpose, because if you're shocked by it, you're on the right path.

 So in the case of the 1950's nuclear family, I think that men were just trying to be men in the main, obeying their parents conventions, societies expectation, and womens desire to be loved by men.
 But also, religions demand for maintenance of the status quo.
-Religion used to play a much larger role in society and family than it does today- even families that didn't really believe in the whole God thing would go to Church on a Sunday, because it was expected.
+Religion used to play a much larger role in society and family than it does today- even families that didn't really believe in the whole God thing would go to Church on a Sunday, because

 Men grew up with a woman in the kitchen, so why would it occur to them to change that?
 Change wasn't big in the 50's.
 And I know it causes outrage to think that Dad comes home after work, and gets served by a woman who spent all day cleaning the house, looking after the children, and trying to keep her makeup perfect; but in the minds of men, they were paying the mortgage, car payments, and putting food on the table, so why not?
 Besides, Mum did it too.